Copyright © 2014 Schoharie River Center | 2025 Burtonville Road Esperance NY 12066

 In December 2010, the SRC purchased a piece of property in Burtonsville, NY on the Schoharie Creek (2025 Burtonville Rd) along with 20 acres of land and a house (photo bottom left).
 EST now meets here and we hold many other events at this location.

-Three years later, we are in the midst of adding an addition to our new building to add a science laboratory and expand our meeting space as well as to make the building handicap accessible.
-We are almost finished - the building is installed on its foundation, we have electricity, heat, water and plumbing.
+Three years and a half years later, we are in the midst of adding an addition to our new building to add a science laboratory and expand our meeting space as well as to make the building handicap accessible.
+We are almost finished!
+The building is installed on its foundation, we have electricity, heat, water and plumbing.
 We still need to install a handicap accessible ramp, parking, siding, add an extension to our deck.

 We’ve raised some funds for this project, but we continue to need your financial assistance, in order to complete our vision of making this building a science center and meeting place.
 The new Environmental Science Center and Riparian Nature Preserve is a center for public use and open to the community and Capital Region for the study and enjoyment of nature and our local environment, and now we’re growing.
 Click here to see a list of the materials and more details about the project.
 We need to raise about $10,000 to complete this project.
 Please consider making a donation to help us finish.